 Fear, uncertainty, and self-doubt – these three are the all-time best friends of first-time entrepreneurs.
 Why wouldn’t it be?
 Starting your own business is an intimidating process.
-Your nerves are wracked, you get heebie-jeebies and there is a rush of excitement at every new step.
-Here, we will talk about 7 big mistakes entrepreneurs make when starting for the first time.
+Your nerves are wracked, you get heebie-jeebies and an adrenaline rush for chasing something bigger, better, and faster.
+Here, we will talk about the 7 big mistakes entrepreneurs make when starting for the first time.

 Table of Content: